Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Common Practices of ADS Testing

-87\% of survey participants said they also conducted simulation testing on simulators such as Carla~\cite{carla}, AirSim~\cite{AirSim} and LGSVL~\cite{lgsvl}.
-Simulation testing is often used as an alternative of on-road testing.
-When asked why simulation testing is so widely practiced, survey participants mentioned two main reasons.

-First, 54\% of survey participants said modern simulation environments are powerful enough to test corner cases that are costly to set up in the real world.
-In addition, for dangerous driving scenarios such as collisions, simulation testing is much more preferred compared with real-world testing due to safety concerns.
+5 interviewees and 87\% of survey participants said they conducted ADS testing in a simulation platform such as Carla~\cite{carla}, AirSim~\cite{AirSim} and LGSVL~\cite{lgsvl}.
+When asked why simulation testing is so widely practiced, participants mentioned two main reasons.
+First, 54\% of survey participants supported that modern simulation environme-nts are powerful enough to test corner cases that are costly to set up in the real world.
+In the interview study, P2 and P6 mentioned that for dangerous driving scenarios such as collisions, simulation testing is much more preferred due to safety concerns.
 As shown in Figure \ref{fig:test cases real}, more participants did collision test in simulation than in the real world.

-\titlebox{Common Practice 7:}{Simulation testing is widely used and is often considered as an alternative for real-world testing with lower cost.}

-Second, 55\% of survey participants mentioned that simulators can replay sensor data and vehicle control commands collected from real-world testing, which can be used to test the performance of a new release of an ADS.
+Second, P2 and P9 mentioned that simulators can replay sensor data and vehicle control commands collected from real-world testing, which can be used to test the performance of a new release of an ADS.
+55\% of survey participants also support this point of view.
 Simulation testing is an important part of regression testing in ADS development.
-When developing an ADS, it is costly and time-consuming if a developer tests every commit of ADS in the real-world, as there could be hundreds of test cases to be tested for each commit.
+When developing an ADS, it is costly and time-consuming if a developer tests every commit of ADS in the real-world.
 Leveraging the simulation platform, industrial practitioners do not need to deploy each commit of ADS on the real vehicle and construct real-world test scenarios.
-According the interview with P9, he just needs to reuse simulated test scenarios built before and test these scenarios automatically.

-\titlebox{Common Practice 8:}{Simulation testing is adopted to test new commits as part of regression testing.}
+\begin{finding}{} Simulation testing is widely adopted as a complement for real-world testing.
+It is particularly adopted to test new commits as part of regression testing. \end{finding}

-Testing metrics used in simulation testing is similar as on-road testing, including accuracy-based metrics, generalizability, passenger's experience, and robustness.
-However, as the simulation platform is built as an ideal environment without hardware delay, system latency is not considered in simulation testing. }
+{\bf\em Test metrics.} Test metrics used in simulation testing is similar as on-road testing, including accuracy-based metrics, generalizability, passenger's experience, and robustness.
+However, as the simulation platform is built as an ideal environment without hardware delay, system latency is less considered in simulation testing.